Vfrost98/Shopping-Cart/README.md

 C++ Assignment created in 2020.
-This program utilizes OOP design and will ask the user for their name and current date.
+This program utilizes OOP design principles and will ask the user for their name and current date.
 It will then display a menu that allows the user to:

 1. Add items to thier shopping cart